unmannedlab/Colosseum/docs/settings.md

-# AirSim Settings
+# Colosseum Settings

 ## Where are Settings Stored?
-AirSim is searching for the settings definition in the following order.
+Colosseum is searching for the settings definition in the following order.
 The first match will be used:

 1. Looking at the (absolute) path specified by the `-settings` command line argument.
-For example, in Windows: `AirSim.exe -settings="C:\path\to\settings.json"`
+For example, in Windows: `Colosseum.exe -settings="C:\path\to\settings.json"`
 In Linux `./Blocks.sh -settings="/home/$USER/path/to/settings.json"`

 2. Looking for a json document passed as a command line argument by the `-settings` argument.
-For example, in Windows: `AirSim.exe -settings={"foo":"bar"}`
+For example, in Windows: `Colosseum.exe -settings={"foo":"bar"}`
 In Linux `./Blocks.sh -settings={"foo":"bar"}`

 3. Looking in the folder of the executable for a file called `settings.json`.